 Thoughts on Buying a House You Can Afford

-How did you how much mortgage you could afford?
+How did you figure out how much mortgage you could afford?
 Did you rely on the estimate from the lenders or did you run the numbers yourself?

 Did you receive any pressure from your real estate agent to get a more expensive house?
 If so, how did you cope with it?